m3taphysics/ecs-kata/README.md

 Write a pure ECS solution to this problem, spawn food, and make the monster hunt for the food.

+If you manage to complete this quickly, then bonus points for any one of these:
+* The monster performs a spin action of excitement when it eats food.
+* The monster gets fatter and slower for each pieces of food it eats.

 ## Notes

 "World" is the name of the inital scene.
 Prefabs "Character" and "Collectable" are already created.